 One of the first questions I was ever asked at interview was the meaning of “quality”.
 I probably gave one of the standard, boring answers: “fit for purpose”, “meets the specification”, “fulfils expectation”, and so on.
 But over the years, I grew to look at quality differently, particularly as it applies to tradesmen and women.

-Quality is about really understanding a task, whether providing a service or creating a product.
-It applies as much to a car or a dining table as it does to a designer, footballer, scientist or plumber.
-If you’ve ever read Zen and the Art of Motorcycle Maintenance by Robert Pirsig, you’ll get a sense of this.
+Quality is about really understanding a task (I mean really understanding it).
+It applies as much to making a dining table as it does to a being a great footballer, scientist or plumber.
+If you’ve ever read Zen and the Art of Motorcycle Maintenance by Robert Pirsig, you’ll understand this better.
 Only by becoming “at one” with the machine will you know how and when to maintain it, solve its problems, and truly enjoy the relationship.

 Motorcycle maintenance is, of course, a metaphor.
 So what does this mean when working with builders, contractors and trades?